-This year's theme is "Biomes."
-Scroll over each image to see all of the committees.
-If the committee sounds interesting click on the picture to find out more!
+This year's theme is "Into The Wild," so each committee will be a different habitat.
+Scroll over each image to reveal the committees.
+If the committee sounds interesting, click on the picture to find out more!

 To serve our community, we offer screening services and personalized health education to our patrons.
-To foster its wellness, we will raise the awareness of diseases that impact it most.
-And to prepare a bright future, we will educate our youth about the health sciences.
+To foster wellness, we will raise awareness about the diseases that impact the community the most.
+To prepare them for a brighter future, we will educate our youth about the health sciences.
 In doing so, we stay in tune with the needs of our community and establish ourselves as future leaders of the health professions.
 To demonstrate our commitment to volunteerism and charity, we offer all of these services for free.

 See what we've been up to at UTSW!